 Universities use “cost of attendance” for both domestic and international students as a way to make sure that potential students are prepared financially for their full-degree program.
 A university’s cost of attendance is meant to be informative and includes all academic and living expenses you would be responsible for during one year of study.
 The table below shows an example of an international student’s cost of attendance.

 2018-2019 Estimated Costs for International Undergraduate Student

-The total amount (in blue) would be the amount that you would have to show proof of funds for in order to gain admission from the university.
+The total amount (in yellow) would be the amount that you would have to show proof of funds for in order to gain admission from the university.

-If you look at the table above carefully, you can see how the total cost (i.e. the amount in blue) does not reflect how much you will actually be spending during the year.
+If you look at the table above carefully, you can see how the total cost (i.e. the amount in yellow) does not reflect how much you will actually be spending during the year.

 1. Tuition and Fees: This amount is usually an accurate estimate.

 2. Books and Supplies: Textbooks and class supplies can be expensive.
 But you can easily save money by renting books or buying used books, and then reselling them.